 Most people who are living in Málaga for more than 6 months choose to rent a room in a student apartment in the city centre.
 There are many options in the city and you can find a long-term room from €250 a month with bills included (plus one month deposit).
 Not bad, right?

 Málaga is an inexpensive place to live in.
 You can have a glass of beer and a tapa for about €2.50.
 Wow!!
-A typical Spanish breakfast can be bought for just €3 (this includes a coffee, an orange juice and a toasted sandwich called a Pitufo).
-Good coffee is hard to come by, the Spaniards do coffee very well.
+A typical Spanish breakfast can be bought for just €3 (this includes a coffee, a glass of orange juice and a toasted sandwich called Pitufo).
+Good coffee is not hard to come by, the Spaniards make coffee very well.
 You will need approximately 25€ per week for your groceries.
 There are plenty of supermarkets and places at reasonable prices.
-The historic centre is small and easy to walk around so there is not a great need for using public transport in Málaga.
+The historic centre is small and easy to walk around, so there is no need for public transport.

-In Málaga, there is plenty to do which doesn’t cost a penny!
+In Málaga, there is plenty of things to do that don’t cost a penny!
 From hiking the Málaga mountains surrounding the city to lazing on the beach and browsing the food and craft markets.
 Many of the Museums are also free to enter on a Sunday – it is difficult to get bored here, to be honest!

 The average cost

 Increasing your accommodation budget slightly will make things a little easier for you.
-If you’d like to live in a particular area or with only one other person, for example, you might find that spending a little more on your room will also mean a more modern, larger or better-equipped apartment.
-This is kind of the best option if you prefer peace and quiet!
+For example, if you’d like to live in a particular area or with only one other person, you might find that spending a little more on your room will also mean a more modern, larger, or better-equipped appartment.
+This is definitely the best option if you prefer peace and quiet!

 While living in Spain, learning Spanish will greatly improve your quality of life.
 It will open doors to new opportunities and allow you to meet new people.
 Most of all, learning Spanish will mean being able to get things done on a daily basis without the hassle of a language barrier.
 You can sign up for 4 hours of Spanish classes a week of group classes for 12 weeks for only 240€.